 We will develop a software stack based on existing solutions that implements repositories, harmonised protocols/interfaces, and best practices for operators of federated storage services that incorporate good scientific practice and the FAIR principles.
 Considering data storage, the software will take into account data management workflows but also authentication, user management, and access for users from external organisations (in cooperation with measure S-5 “Overall NFDI software architecture – data security and sovereignty”).
 With the definition in place, we will reach out to existing infrastructure providers to achieve a higher level of standardisation of storage infrastructures for engineering researchers.

 Task S-4-3: Development of a cost and distribution model for storage

 We will develop a cost and distribution model that allows participating institutions to share storage infrastructures and compensate for costs inflicted by acquisition and operation of the infrastructures when research data is accessed by researchers of the community.

 The partners and contributors meet every month virtually to exchange results and information.
-The information is gathered on the NFDI4Ing-Sharepoint (registration required) and is accessible for all registered NFDI4Ing members.
 Available data and metadata storage systems have been compiled and analyzed.
+The information was initially gathered on the NFDI4Ing-Sharepoint (registration required), and is now available to the public via the S-4 GitLab repository (link).